jiexiong2016/GCNv2_SLAM/README.md

 The built libtorch library is located at ```pytorch/torch/lib/tmp_install/``` in default.

 **Required at least 1.0.1.
 Lower version of pytorch has cuDNN linking issue:https://github.com/pytorch/pytorch/issues/14033#issuecomment-455046353.**

+**Plese avoid using the pre-built version of libtorch since it will cause linking errors (due to [CXX11 ABI issue](https://github.com/pytorch/pytorch/issues/13541)).**

 ## Pangolin
 We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
 Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.